 - Step 2: Check the Declaration of Honour and the Orbit page (coming soon) to make sure you do not have any conflict of interest with jury member(s).

 - Step 3: Prepare your pilot proposal (download template here).
 Please read carefully the “Selection criteria” section of this call to make sure you provide all necessary details in the description of your pilot idea and foreseen impact.

 - Step 4: Complete and email your proposal as a PDF file (max. size 10 MB) to firstname.lastname@example.org before September 30th 2022, 23:59 CEST.

 When applying to the DOORS open call, please also note that:

 - Only complete applications submitted before the deadline will be considered for review.
-The application reckons complete when the diagnostics survey is submitted (step 3).

 - All mandatory sections must be written in English for the proposal to be eligible.
 Only parts written in English will be evaluated.